fatima-muskan/Web-Workers/README.md

-# Web Worker
+# COVID-19 Statistics Dashboard with Web Worker

 ## Overview

-This project utilizes a web worker to perform background tasks, enhancing the overall performance and responsiveness of the web application.
-Web workers allow for parallel execution of scripts in the background, separate from the main thread, preventing UI freezes during resource-intensive tasks.
+This project utilizes a web worker to enhance performance by fetching COVID-19 data in the background, preventing UI freezes during data retrieval.
+The dashboard provides graphical representations of the statistics.

 ## Usage